25 Apr 2023

 Most of us don’t.

 But for those who do, you might also know the feeling of, “Oh wouldn’t it be nice to have another one?”
 And then it just…doesn’t happen.
 But you conceived the first time, why is this different?
 Enter ‘secondary infertility’.

-Most of us are probably under the impression that if you conceive your first child relatively easily, the second won’t be an issue either.
+Most of us are under the impression that if you conceive your first child relatively easily, the second won’t be an issue either.
 Sadly, this is not the case.
-Infertility – or in this case secondary infertility – is much more common than most of us realise.
-Many couples have trouble conceiving their second, or even third, child and will have to see a fertility specialist for help and to discuss treatment options.
-Many of these cases are down to age-related infertility, but the problem is often much less black and white.
+Infertility – or in this case secondary infertility – is much more common than we often realise.
+Many couples have trouble conceiving their second, or even third, child and will have to see a fertility specialist.
+While some of these cases are attributed to age-related infertility, the problem is often much less black and white.
 While your toddler may be celebrating not having to share their toys – it can be truly devastating for many families.